Lalena Shaver Lalena Shaver

 Where He Came From

 Samson is a Rhodesian Ridgeback, Chow Chow, and Lab mix — a big beautiful boy who arrived at our door weighing 60 pounds when he should have weighed 90.
 He had been used as a bait dog in dog fighting rings.
 Dumped.
 Left for dead.
 His body told the whole story without a single word — scars across his skin, a tear in his ear, a sternum broken and shifted slightly to the right, his back end underdeveloped from years of living in a cage too small for a dog his size.
+Body broken.
 He was emaciated.
 He could barely walk.

 He had been through two foster placements before us, both unsuccessful.
 When the urgent call came asking if we could take him, I already knew before I answered that the leash they were bringing him in on would be unnecessary.